ppourmand/QuickDex/README.md

 # How does it work?
 Calls are made to the [PokeApi](https://pokeapi.co/).
 When the API returns the Pokémon information as a JSON, the app parses the data and saves it to the Core Data model created.
 This helps cache the data of a Pokémon so we aren't hammering the API (Pokémon data doesn't really change all too often).

+# What does the app do/what are the features?
 The data received is then displayed for the user

 ![pokedex main view](https://github.com/ppourmand/QuickDex/blob/master/screenshots/pokedex.png)